 Alternate/accessible formats for reading

 - Libby - an easy-to-use app to access ebooks and audiobooks, for library cardholders.
 Check out the Accessibility features.

 - NNELS: National Network of Equitable Library Service - digital delivery of books for library cardholders with perceptual disabilities.
-Contact the library for details and to register for access.

 - Overdrive is the library provider of digital resources and offers a dyslexic font option that may help some users.